CSS-Electronics/canedge-grafana-backend/README.md

 #### Deploy the backend app on AWS EC2

+- Login to AWS and verify that you are in the same region as your S3 bucket (upper right corner)
-- Login to AWS, search for `EC2/Instances` and click `Launch instances`
+- Search for `EC2/Instances` and click `Launch instances`
 - Select `Ubuntu Server 20.04 LTS (HVM), SSD Volume Type`, `t3.small` and proceed
 - In `Step 6`, click `Add Rule/Custom TCP Rule` and set `Port Range` to `8080`
 - Launch the instance, then create & store your credentials (we will not use them for now)